Kicksecure/security-misc/README.md

 - Entirely disable the SysRq key so that the Secure Attention Key (SAK) can no longer be utilized.
 See [documentation](https://www.kicksecure.com/wiki/SysRq).

-- Restrict user namespaces to `CAP_SYS_ADMIN` as they can lead to substantial privilege escalation.
-Optional - Disable all use of user namespaces.
+- Optional - Restrict user namespaces to `CAP_SYS_ADMIN` as they can lead to substantial privilege escalation.

+- Optional - Disable all use of user namespaces.

 - Restrict kernel profiling and the performance events system to `CAP_PERFMON`.